List of caves

-This is a list of caves of the world that have articles or that are properly cited.
+This is a list of caves of the world that have published names.
+Inclusion in this list requires a Wikipedia link or a citation to a reliable source for verification.
 They are sorted by continent and then country.
 Caves which are in overseas territories on a different continent than the home country are sorted by the territory's continent and name.
+There is a separate list of show caves, i.e. only those caves that are publicly accessible.